 An adverse childhood experience, or ACE, is a study that explains how trauma and adversity faced in childhood can increase the physical, mental and behavioral problems that can appear later in life, according to Washington.

 “Basically it explains how childhood trauma literally changes the physiology,” said Washington.

 More than two thirds of children reported have experienced at least one traumatic event by age the of 16, according to the Substance Abuse and Mental Health Services Administration.

-Washington explained that children can face different levels of trauma through poverty, hunger, physical, sexual and emotional abuse.
-Washington added that the trauma a child can face does not limit to just abuse.
+Washington explained that children face different levels of trauma through poverty, hunger, physical, sexual and emotional abuse.
+Washington added that the trauma a child faces does not limit to just abuse.

 Washington elaborated on how a traumatic event cause lead a person to experience stress, which can make your body vulnerable to health issues.

 “Your body internalizes that stress, and it basically absorbs it and responds to that.
 And it can cause physical issues such as the likely hood of heart disease, chronic diseases and cancer,” said Washington.

 Washington encourages parents to reach out to resources such as teachers, support groups or therapy in the community to learn how to comfort and provide help to children who may have faced some type of trauma to ensure the child is not scarred from certain things they have experienced.

 “Speak with the child’s pediatrician to find out how they can better support their child,” said Washington.
 “It’s not just the parent.
 It is also any caregiver of any child needs to know how to respond to that situation, so that a child can have everything they need to build their resiliency.”